Welcome Admitted Students! Please log in to your Applicant Status Page to make your seat deposit.

 Required Final Transcript

-In order to meet your healthcare needs and comply with the requirements of the Commonwealth of Massachusetts and Western New England University you will need to complete the "Health History Physical Examination and Immunization Form" and the Heath Insurance Waiver/Enrollment Form.
+In order to meet your healthcare needs and comply with the requirements of the Commonwealth of Massachusetts and Western New England University, you will need to complete the "Medical History, Physical Examination and Immunization Form" and the "Health Insurance Waiver/Enrollment Form."
 You may access these forms online.

 Join Us on Facebook

-Join our group: WNE Law - 2017 Entering Class!
+Join our group: WNE Law - 2022 Entering Class!
 The group will continue to be an excellent way to find out valuable information and to ask questions of administration, faculty, alumni, and current students.
 You may also ask questions of your fellow incoming students.
-Discussions in the past have included: first year experience, first year academics, housing, pre-orientation events, Orientation information, 2017 incoming class news and announcements, faculty and staff, student services, summer readings and movies, financial aid, and more.
-We encourage you to request an invite to join.
+Discussions in the past have included: first year experience, first year academics, housing, pre-orientation events, Orientation information, incoming class news and announcements, faculty and staff, student services, summer readings and movies, financial aid, and more.
+We encourage you to request to join the group!